Adjustable Rate Mortgage

 ARM Mortgage Pros

-Lower interest rate and monthly payments at inception.
+Lower interest rate and monthly mortgage payments at inception.

-- Not a good choice if the client believes rates will be significantly higher after start period and the client expects to own the property at that time.
+Not a good choice if the client believes interest rates will be significantly higher after the fixed interest rate period ends.